 Note: While Kentucky passed new laws in 2019 significantly restricting most abortions (intended to be enacted immediately upon passage), they were suspended indefinitely by a federal judge and are subject to further judicial review in state or federal courts.
 The courts can ultimately overturn the laws if they're found to be unconstitutional.

 Few topics are as divisive as abortion.
 Many in the pro-life camp actively seek to overturn Roe v.
-Wade, the U.S. Supreme Court case that legalized abortion.
-Conversely, many pro-choice proponents fight for a continuation of over 40 years of women’s freedom to choose what happens to their bodies.
-No matter what you believe, it’s important to understand the laws in your state and your rights if you or a friend have an unplanned pregnancy, especially if you’re a teen.
+Wade, the U.S. Supreme Court case that legalized abortion, arguing that an unborn fetus is a human being deserving of legal protection.
+Conversely, many pro-choice proponents seek to preserve abortion rights, arguing that laws should not restrict a woman’s freedom to choose what happens to her body.
+No matter what you believe, it’s important to understand the laws in your state and your rights if you or a friend have an unplanned pregnancy.

 |Penalty for Unlawful Abortion||Violation of the Kentucky abortion laws can result in serious criminal penalties, including:

 Under House Bill 5 and Senate Bill 9:

 Women who procure abortions in violation of the 2019 laws (still subject to judicial review) will not face criminal or civil penalties.
 However, any health care provider who performs an abortion knowingly in violation of the law may have their medical license revoked and can be charged with a Class D felony.

 |Consent Requirements||Girls under 18 who aren’t married or otherwise emancipated must get the written informed consent with a 24-hour waiting period of one parent or guardian, except when a medical emergency requires an abortion.
 A minor can also go to court to ask the judge to waive the parental consent requirement.